frameworklori/lori-framework-site/docs/projects/HEDA-PAC/HEDA-PAC-001_Project_Initiation.md

-# HEDA-PAC-001: Japan Aging Population & Robotics
+## HEDA-PAC-CASE-001
+**Japan's Aging Society & AI + Robot Substitution**

-## Scenario
+### Scenario
-Japan faces rapid population aging with shrinking workforce.
+Japan faces rapid population aging with a shrinking workforce.
-AI-driven robotics increasingly proposed to supplement labor gaps.
+AI-driven robotics are increasingly proposed to supplement labor gaps, especially in healthcare, elder care, and service industries.

-## Key Governance Questions
+### Key Governance Questions

-- How to balance robotics adoption with human dignity and employment needs?
+1️⃣ How to balance robotics adoption with human dignity and employment needs?

-- What are the risks of over-reliance on robotic labor?
-- How to ensure cultural stability in an AI-augmented aging society?
+2️⃣ Will robot labor lead to greater isolation of the elderly population?

+3️⃣ How to design intergenerational hybrid workforces?

+4️⃣ How to ensure energy sustainability of large-scale robotics deployment?

+---

 ## Module Interactions
 - DGP: Monitors demographic pressures